sharetribe/ftw-daily/docs/extend-listing.md

 for potential customers.

 To show the capacity attribute in the listing page, let's create a specific component for it and place it in the `ListingPage` container.
-Desired outcome could be achieved just by editing the `ListingPage` but extracting the capacity UI parts into a separate component will simplify the `ListingPage` and make possible upstream updates from the Flex web template repo easier as there's less chances for merge conflicts.
+Desired outcome could also be achieved just by editing the `ListingPage` but extracting the capacity UI parts into a separate component will simplify the `ListingPage` and make possible upstream updates from the Flex web template repo easier as there's less chances for merge conflicts.
 So, let's create a `SectionCapacity` component in the